Enjoy the best of Canada by rail

 We travel along the Athabasca River Valley to reach Saskatoon on Day 8, and continue to Winnipeg, a fascinating city which is home to over 50 ethnic communities.
 The train travels overnight to the Canadian Shield and we spend Day 9 on board, admiring the landscape whilst keeping an eye out for moose and other wildlife.

-After lunch we arrive in the enthralling city of Toronto, which sits on the northern shore of Lake Ontario and is overlooked by the giant CN Tower.
-Leaving The Canadian, we embark upon a guided tour of the city highlights, including the CN Tower, before we check in to our hotel for the next two nights.
+After breakfast, we arrive in the enthralling city of Toronto, which sits on the northern shore of Lake Ontario and is overlooked by the giant CN Tower.
+Leaving The Canadian, we check in to our hotel for the next two nights.
+Our guided tour this morning takes in highlights including the CN Tower.
+Your afternoon is free to explore further.

 Today our excursion takes us by coach to the truly incredible Niagara Falls, one of the natural wonders of the world.
 You have some free time to experience the awesome power of crashing waters from the viewing area, or to enjoy a ride on board the ship here (payable locally) for a cruise to the foot of the thundering Falls followed by a buffet lunch overlook the tumultuous waters.
 We continue to Niagaraon- the-Lake, a delightful town, where we have free time to explore.
 We return to Toronto this evening.